All Episodes

 There are terrible consequences.

-Yeah, there's Dr. Joy Less Behar.
+Yeah, there's Dr. Joyless Behar.

 We'll listen to her advice on this.

-You know, I mentioned earlier, and by the way, glad you're with us, news roundup and information overload hour.
+You know, I mentioned earlier, and by the way, glad you're with us, News Roundup and Information Overload Hour.

 Nobody knows anything more about hydroxychloroquine than this man.

-And what did he say to us back in on April 6, 2020, when this was first coming up?
+And what did he say to us back on April 6, 2020, when this was first coming up?

-Oh, the danger, the risk, the day.
+Oh, the danger, the risk.

-The risk of taking 400 milligram hydroxychloroquine a day following a single loading dose of 600 milligrams of 30, 60 days, which by the way, nobody was doing, at most they were doing 14 days that I had heard.
+The risk of taking 400 milligram hydroxychloroquine a day following a single loading dose of 600 milligrams, 30, 60 days, which by the way, nobody was doing.

 He said the risk is nil.